danielberkompas/immortal/README.md

 - `Immortal.ETSTableManager`: Keep your ETS tables alive while your process is rebooted by your supervisor.

+- `Immortal.Ghost`: Create processes which remain alive for a set period after a target process dies.

 ## Installation

 Get it from Hex: